rkwaysltd/gke-infra/README.md

 - __Not private-cluster__.
 While good for security it adds a huge amount of complexity to cluster infrastructure.
 - Google Cloud Storage in the cluster project should __never be used for highly confidential information__.
 It's primary purpose is to hold the Container Registry and the cluster nodes have read-only access to all buckets.
 Create GCS bucket for confidential data in separate project.
 - Disabled [Config Connector](https://cloud.google.com/config-connector/docs/overview) as preferred way to manage Google Cloud resources is via this Terraform project.
-- [Workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled as it can be used to controll access to Google Cloud services per-Pod Service Account ([Terraform setup example](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/examples/workload_identity)).
+- [Workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled as it can be used to control access to Google Cloud services per-Pod Service Account ([Terraform setup example](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/examples/workload_identity)).
 - [Compute Engine persistent disk CSI Driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) enabled as it's required for customer-managed encryption keys in `storageclass-cmek` Storage Class.
 - Default Storage Class uses `pd-standard` [disk type](https://cloud.google.com/compute/docs/disks).